Omarseck6/Azure-Web-Hosting-DevOps/README.md

 ## Features

-- **Frontend Framework**: Built with Angular for a responsive and dynamic UI.
+- **Frontend Framework**: Built with React for a responsive and dynamic UI.
 - **CI/CD Automation**: Full automation of build, test, and deploy stages.
 - **Azure Hosting**: Deployed on Azure App Services.
 - **Blue-Green Deployment**: Safe rollout of updates using deployment slots.